What is a business owner's policy, or BOP insurance?

 Two key factors insurance companies use to determine BOP eligibility are size and risk.
 Here’s a more in-depth look at these two considerations:

-Size of the Business
+Size of the business

-Insurance companies offer BOP to small- and mid-sized businesses, factoring in how many employees you have and your annual revenue to determine eligibility and policy cost.
+Insurance companies offer BOPs to small- and mid-sized businesses, factoring in how many employees you have and your annual revenue to determine eligibility and policy cost.
 Like business operations, business size requirements can vary by carrier.

-Risk Exposure
+Risk exposure

 The more risk exposure your business or industry has, the less likely you are to qualify for a BOP – and, if you do qualify, the more expensive it can be.

-Risk exposures insurance companies look at include:
+Risk exposures that insurance companies look at include:

 • Your prior claims history